 Ontario abandons proposal to sever farmland lots in response to farmer opposition

-Ontario has backed off a housing proposal that farmers say would have had a ``catastrophic'' impact on farmland and livestock operations.
+The provincial government has backed off a housing proposal that farmers say would have had a "catastrophic'' impact on farmland and livestock operations.

 Municipal Affairs and Housing Minister Steve Clark proposed a series of regulations along with a bill that would allow for more housing to be built beyond urban boundaries and in rural areas.